65-year-old Shopian man’s sample returns COVID-19 positive post his death, J&K toll 95

-Srinagar: A 65-year old positive man from Shopian district who died at Srinagar’s SMHS Hospital this morning has turned out to be COVID-19 positive taking the J&K disease toll to 95.
+Srinagar: A 65-year old man from Shopian district who died at Srinagar’s SMHS Hospital this morning has turned out to be COVID-19 positive taking the J&K disease toll to 95.

 The elderly was admitted at the hospital on Sunday with comorbidities including hypertension, hospital sources told Kashmir Reader adding the patient was sampled for COVID-19 the same day.